Toy Magnet Child Injuries

 Issue: Children injured by swallowing powerful small magnets

-In the mid-2000’s, high-powered magnet toys were introduced to the market and sold by major retailers across the U.S. Some these toys are building style, connectivity toys marketed specifically for children.
+Since the mid-2000’s, high-powered magnet toys have been introduced to the market and sold by major retailers across the U.S. Some these toys are building style, connectivity toys marketed specifically for children.
 Other toys are pellet-style and marketed as stress relieving, novelty desk toys for adults (see example below).

 The U.S. Consumer Product Safety Commission (CPSC) has warned parents to be watchful of children’s toys containing small magnets that may come loose and fall out, as well as adult desk toys made up of small magnets.